 tons per acre of beautiful fruit.
 That’s not to say that there are no challenges in farming this site.
 Dramatic

 winds are common, and vines struggle throughout the season, threatened by early rains and frost, and ripening

 so slowly that the vineyard demands patience.

-Maggy Hawk Vineyard was planted in 2000 to distinct blocks with a variety of clones including Pommard,
+Maggy Hawk Vineyard was planted in 2000 to 23.55 acres of distinct blocks with a variety of clones including Pommard,